Welcome to today's edition of the Rush 24-7 podcast.

 Thousands of protesters rallied in Times Square against this deal last night.

-The latest is a senior Iranian official who led the negotiations with world powers that led to the recent deal, said that Iran will continue to import and export weapons freely all over the world without restriction.
+The latest is a senior Iranian official who led the negotiations with world powers that led to the recent deal said that Iran will continue to import and export weapons freely all over the world without restriction.

-His name is Abbas Araqchi.
+His name is Abbas Arakchi.

 He's Iran's deputy foreign minister.